Learning at Rugby High

-Although we value tradition, we are forward thinking.
+Although we value tradition, we are forward-thinking.
 Our students and teachers are expected to use technology to aid their learning.
-We are proud to be the only local state secondary school that still offers students a chance to learn Latin and Ancient Greek and proud too that our students use their own devices to access lesson materials and the textbook online.
+We are proud to be the only local state secondary school that still offers students a chance to learn Latin and proud too that our students use their own devices to access lesson materials and online textbooks.

 We understand what a difference it makes if students enjoy school and feel happy and safe here.
 Pastoral care is important to us.
 Students who are well cared for, who are respected and who respect others are students who are able to learn well.
 Our partnership with students and with parents is extremely important to us.
 Education is an active process.
 It requires our students to be engaged, and parents and teachers to be supportive.
 Sometimes life deals us a poor hand: we can’t stop sad events from happening but our pastoral team can listen to students and their families and can provide additional help and support.

 We hope that you will find the information on this website useful.
-We are always pleased to see prospective students and their parents and prospective employees, so if you would like to meet us for real, please ring 01788 810518.
+We are always pleased to see prospective students and their parents and prospective employees, so if you would like to meet us in person, please ring 01788 810518.